ISISComputingGroup/ibex_developers_manual/doc/processes/dev_processes/wsl.md

 ### Disabling host-key checking for Ansible

-To avoid ansible asking for host-key verification for each machine it connects to, you can disable the SSH host-key check prompt.
+To avoid Ansible asking for host-key verification for each machine it connects to, you can disable the SSH host-key check prompt.

 You can use either:
 ```bash